uva-slpl/nlp2/projects.markdown

 *Spring 2017*

 We want you to get your hands dirty with most of the core topics covered in the course.
 To that end, we prepared three projects.

+Deadlines: always at 23:59 (GMT-8).

 # Project 1